chillu/chillu.github.io/content/projects/silverstripe-issue-tracker.md

 individual modules, each with their own repository and issue tracker.
 This makes bug identification and triage harder than necessary.
 Thankfully Github has a fantastic [GraphQL API](https://docs.github.com/en/graphql) with a versatile search endpoint.
-I've started this project on a Hackday, and with the help of a few [collaborators](https://github.com/silverstripe/github-issue-search-client/graphs/contributors), it is still in active use years later.
+I've started this project on a Hackday, and with the help of a few talented [collaborators](https://github.com/silverstripe/github-issue-search-client/graphs/contributors), it is still in active use years later.

 Check out the [live application](http://silverstripe-issue-tracker.silverstripe.org/),